helper2424/sse_optimizer_example/README.md

-## Example of asembler injection with SSE for calculations speedy
+## Example of assembler injection with SSE for calculations speedy

 We have file `test` with 1gb of data.
 There are some randoms bytes.